go-xorm/xorm/README.md

 	}

 ##Mapping Rules
-1.Struct and struct's fields name should be Pascal style, and the table and column's name default is us
+1.Struct and struct's fields name should be Pascal style, and the table and column's name default is SQL style.

 For example:

-The structs Name 'UserInfo' will turn into the table name 'user_info', the same as the keyname.
+The struct's Name 'UserInfo' will turn into the table name 'user_info', the same as the keyname.
 If the keyname is 'UserName' will turn into the select colum 'user_name'

-2.You have two method to change the rule.
-One is implement your own Map interface according IMapper, you can find the interface in mapper.go and set it to engine.Mapper
+2.If You want change the mapping rules, you have two methods.
+One is to implement your own Map struct interface according IMapper, you can find the interface in mapper.go and set it to engine.Mapper

-another is use field tag, field tag support the below keywords:
+Another is use field tag, field tag support the below keywords which split with space:

 <table>
     <tr>